Retail: World

 National accounts show a combined total of retail and wholesale trade, with hotels and restaurants. in 2012 the sector provides over a fifth of GDP in tourist-oriented island economies, as well as in other major countries such as Brazil, Pakistan, Russia, and Spain.
 In all four of the latter countries, this fraction is an increase over 1970, but there are other countries where the sector has declined since 1970, sometimes in absolute terms, where other sectors have replaced its role in the economy.
 In the United States the sector has declined from 19% of GDP to 14%, though it has risen in absolute terms from $4,500 to $7,400 per capita per year.
 In China the sector has grown from 7.3% to 11.5%, and in India even more, from 8.4% to 18.7%.
 Emarketer predicts China will have the largest retail market in the world in 2016.

 In 2016, China became the largest retail market in the world.

 In the Republic of Armenia, retail trade has been increasing recently.
-In October 2022, it increased by 23.1% year by year, which was the most considerable rise since April 2021, faster than the 20.7 percent increase recorded a month earlier.
+In October 2022, it increased by 23.1% year by year, which was the most considerable rise since April 2021, faster than the 20.7 per cent increase recorded a month earlier.
 Retail dropped by 1.9% after accumulating 2.1%in the earlier month.
 For the first 10 months of 2022, retail sales increased by 15.5% by measuring the exact time of 2021.
 Among its bordering countries, on retail trade percentage of GDP, Armenia ranks more increased than Turkey, but it is still lower than Georgia.